I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ne-ntddndis-_ndis_switch_port_type.md

 <table>

                 <tr>
-                    <td>NdisSwitchPortTypeEmulated</td>
+                    <td>NdisSwitchPortTypeGeneric</td>
-                    <td>This value specifies a port that is connected to an emulated network adapter.
-This adapter is exposed in a guest operating system.
+                    <td>This value specifies a generic port type that was created with an earlier version of the extensible switch WMI management platform.</td>

-<div class="alert"><b>Note</b>  An emulated network adapter is a type of VM network adapter.
-This adapter can be exposed in a guest operating system that is running Windows XP or a non-Windows operating system.</div>
-<div> </div></td>
                 </tr>

                 <tr>